Eroica/javafx-fluent-theme/README.md

 ### Enabling Windows 11's Mica effect

-Windows 11's "Mica" effect can be activated with this library's `Windows.setMicaFor(String, Boolean)` method (coming from `FluentLib.dll`).
+Windows 11's "Mica" effect can be activated with this library's `Windows.setMicaFor(String, Boolean)` method (after `FluentLib.dll` is loaded).
 However, you need to make sure that:

 * Your stage's style is `StageStyle.UNIFIED`
-* There is no background set wherever Mica should "shine through", e.g. any node should have `-fx-background-color: transparent`, and the `Scene` should be instantiated with `Scene(root, Color.TRANSPARENT)`
+* In your JavaFX stage, there is no background color set wherever Mica should "shine through", e.g. any node should have `-fx-background-color: transparent`, and the `Scene` should be instantiated with `Scene(root, Color.TRANSPARENT)`
 * Call `Windows.setMicaFor(String, Boolean)` providing your window title **after** the stage is `show()`n.
 * You can enable or disable the effect using the same method.